Negasree/SQL-Project/README.md

 🔹Tools Used:

-SQL Workbench: To perform data extraction and transformation with complex SQL queries.
+MySQL Workbench: To perform data extraction and transformation with complex SQL queries.

 Microsoft Excel: To visualize data, create charts, and perform in-depth analysis.